-Having a collection of cufflinks beyond a single pair is a very good way to get a feel for them.
-There is nothing about building a collection of cufflinks and having choices when you match up suits.
+Having a collection of cufflinks beyond a single pair is an excellent way to get a feel for them.
+There is nothing about building a selection of cufflinks and having choices when you match up suits.

 Final Note On Accessories

-Don’t let the accessories make the suit or you’ll be working backwards from the start.
-Don’t be afraid to experiment with combinations and get out of your comfort zone when it comes to matching.
+Don’t let the accessories make the suit, or you’ll be working backward from the start.
+Don’t be afraid to experiment with combinations and get out of your comfort zone when matching.

 Bending the Rules?

 Having an idea of how to dress in a suit is one thing.
-Having unlimited brands, time and plenty of motivation is even better.
+Having unlimited brands, time, and plenty of motivation are even better.
 Rules or not, suits are the best way to exude confidence while still looking good.